 1) Heat mapping

 Heat mapping uses your security cameras to identify the areas where people spend the most time within an area of your business.
-Visually, this is represented by images from your cameras with colored overlays (red for the most active areas).
+Visually, this is represented by images from your cameras with coloured overlays (red for the most active areas).

 2) Occupancy tracking